teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Element**: 🔥 Fire
 **Your Superpower**: You inspire others and make them feel brave!
-**Your Challenge**: Learning that you don't always need to be the center of attention.
+**Your Challenge**: Learning to shine BY helping others shine too.
 **What You Build**: graindisplay, grainicons, grainas-voice
 **Your Mascot**: Lion 🦁 (brave and generous!)

-**Here's what I want you to understand:** Team 05 isn't about being bossy or showing off.
-It's about sharing your light so OTHERS can shine too.
+**Here's what I want you to understand:** Team 05 leads through generosity and example.
+They share their light so OTHERS can shine too.

 Like when a teacher makes you feel excited about learning something hard.
 Or when a friend believes in you and suddenly you believe in yourself.
 That's Leo energy - generosity through inspiration.

 Does that distinction make sense?
-It's about giving, not taking attention.
+Leadership through giving and uplifting.

 ---